 Recruiting Affluent Expats for Market Research in Singapore

 To engage affluent expats in Singapore, Assembled used nodal recruitment from expat societies, moving company networks, and social media.
 This recruitment strategy allowed us to build an impressive list of over 30 affluent expats with an average personal monthly income of SGD $8,000.
-Our sample included business owners, healthcare professionals, managers, teachers, data analysts, and civil servants, providing a diverse range of perspectives and experiences.
+Our sample included business owners, healthcare professionals, managers, teachers, data analysts, and civil servants, providing diverse perspectives and experiences.

 60+ Hours of Product Testing

-Engaging Snobs in Product Testing
+Engaging Fragrance Snobs in Product Testing

-Efficient Research Process
+Efficient Market Research Process

 Our comprehensive research process, including recruitment and fieldwork, was completed in just one week.
 This efficient timeline allowed us to quickly deliver valuable insights and actionable recommendations to our client for successful product development and launch.